Lower Cheeks Rock Climbing

 Routes here include such classics as The Zipper, (.10b) and the spectacular Clay, (.11+), as well as several quality sport climbs such as Friendly Fire (10b), Engines of Archimedes (11d), and all Dogs Go to Heaven (.12c).

 Upon reaching the Upper Wall via the trail (about 30 minutes from the Country), you will see a water streak and/or waterfall.
 Turn right and cross the stream, following a path downwards and eventually back up.
 You will pass many routes to your left, eventually reaching Clay, which is an obvious left-facing corner.
 Total: about 40 minutes from the Country.

 It is easy to set up topropes on the Lower Cheeks, particularly so on the left side.
 Here several bolt anchors are set along the Perverse Traverse, which is easy to walk onto.
 Routes include

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lower Cheeks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lower Cheeks: